gyrdym/ml_algo/README.md

   ...
 ````

-Then it's needed to add a dataset to the flutter assets by adding the following config in the pubspec.yaml:
+Then it's needed to add the dataset to the flutter assets by adding the following config in the pubspec.yaml:

 ````
 flutter: